brian14708/wh-briefings/statements-releases/2021-02/2021-02-07-statement-of-president-joe-biden-on-the-passing-of-former-secretary-george-shultz.md

 date: '2021-02-07'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/02/07/statement-of-president-joe-biden-on-the-passing-of-former-secretary-george-shultz/
 published_time: 2021-02-07 20:31:40-05:00
-title: Statement of President Joe Biden on the Passing of Former Secretary George Shultz
+title: "Statement of President Joe\_Biden on the Passing of Former Secretary George\_\
+  Shultz"
 ---

 Few people did as much to shape the trajectory of American diplomacy and